Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

-Although studies conducted by @Saini1966N and @Jeffrey1970JE have shown that organic matter has a dominating effect on soil bulk density and that it can be used alone as a good predictor of soil bulk density, it has been observed (e.g. @Alexander1980SSSAJ and @Manrique1991SSSAJ) that soil texture plays a major role in controlling bulk density where organic matter is a minor component.
+Although studies conducted by @Saini1966N and @Jeffrey1970JE have shown that organic matter has a dominating effect on soil bulk density and that it can be used alone as a good predictor of soil bulk density, it has been observed (e.g. @Alexander1980SSSAJ and @Manrique1991SSSAJ) that, where organic matter is a minor component, soil texture plays a major role in controlling bulk density .

 ### Soil organic carbon stock

-Primary soil properties such as organic carbon content, bulk density and coarse fragments can be further used for estimation of secondary soil properties which are typically not measured directly in the field and need to be derived from primary soil properties.
+Primary soil properties such as organic carbon content, bulk density and coarse fragments can be further used as inputs for estimation of secondary soil properties which are typically not measured directly in the field and need to be derived from primary soil properties.
 For instance, consider estimation of the global carbon stock (in permille).
 This secondary soil